DD2480VT24-G24/DD2480G24-2/README.md

   - CI#2 test client code
   - CI#3 status notification
 - Cooperated with Victor to solve various issues related to imports as well as executing tests in a temporary repo, where the `unittest` module experienced extensive pathing issues

+**Victor**

+- Made clone_repo method (pair programmed with Adam)
+- Made remove_repo method (pair programmed with Adam)
+- Added Test section into README
+- Made dummy code and associated test
+- Made the static syntax checker with corresponding tests
+- Made install, build, test and default_goal in makefile
+- Corrected syntax errors in our code (together with Adam and Martin)